Agoons20/Evaluating-Monetary-Policy-Impact-on-Inflation-and-Unemployment-Using-VAR-Model/README.md

 ## Evaluating Monetary Policy Impact on Inflation and Unemployment Using VAR Model

-### Situation
+### Situation ✅

 The Federal Reserve (Feds) sets the federal funds rate during its regular Board of Governors’ meetings (Upcoming Fed Meeting Scheduled for June 2025), a key component of the government’s monetary policy that determines the interbank lending interest rate.
-This rate plays a critical role in shaping economic conditions across the United States.
-How does monetary policy influence two vital economic indicators: inflation and unemployment rates?

-Use historical data from 1970 to 2019 to evaluate these relationships, excluding post-2019 data to avoid distortions from the COVID-19 pandemic.
+This rate plays a critical role in shaping economic conditions across the United States. **How does monetary policy influence two vital economic indicators: inflation and unemployment rates?** for the period spanning from 1970 to 2019 to evaluate these relationships(excluding post-2019 data to avoid distortions from the COVID-19 pandemic).

-### Task
+### Task ✅
 The objective was to construct and analyze a Vector AautoRegression model to assess the effects of monetary policy on inflation and unemployment rates and recommend a Federal Reserve policy to address the high levels of inflation and unemployment.

-### Action
+### Action ⭕️
 To accomplish these task, I used pandas_DataReader() to import inflation, interest rates and unemployment data at quarterly frequency from FRED from the period spanning 1970 to 2019 .

 **1. Data Import and Preparation:**